deedy5/primp/README.md

 The fastest python HTTP client that can impersonate web browsers by mimicking their headers and `TLS/JA3/JA4/HTTP2` fingerprints.</br>
 Binding to the Rust `reqwest_impersonate` library.</br>
-🏁 Check the benchmarks for more details.
+🏁 Check the [benchmark](https://github.com/deedy5/pyreqwest_impersonate/tree/main/benchmark) for more details.

 Provides precompiled wheels: